abstractqqq/dsds/README.md

 That said, since performance and functional design are the two major pillars of this project, I will include a lot of benchmarks and code that showcase the style differences.
 A lot of benchmarks will be done vs. Scikit-learn because Scikit-learn is the de facto "standard" in the tranditional machine learning space.
 I do this not because I want to prove dsds is superior, but because I want to show the improvement and show people that dsds achieves what it aims to achieve, an improvement over a subset of Scikit-learn's functionalities (in the areas that I set out to improve on, e.g. performance and 'style').

 Every few days there is a new javascript framework.
 Why can't data scientists challenge the design of Scikit-learn?
 I started learning using Scikit-learn, like 90% of all the data scientists out there.
 I am free to express my opinions and criticisms.
+There is definite value in having a stable API for machine learning tasks.
+But this should not be the reason for not trying new ways.

-No package is perfect and you are free to like/hate it.
+No package is perfect and you are free to express your opinions.
 Just don't be complaining online without ever thinking deeply about machine learning infra and bottlenecks in machine learning pipelines.
 Don't hate on things because they are different.

 # Contribution